Skip advert

 Nissan Qashqai alternatives: cars you could buy instead of Nissan’s big-selling SUV

-It’s hard to miss the Nissan Qashqai.
-The Japanese firm’s family SUV offering has been a mainstay on British roads for close to 20 years now.
-It comes with plenty of space for families and all the accompanying luggage, smart looks, all the toys you could possibly want, and a range of engines with something to suit most buyers.
+The Nissan Qashqai is a hard car to miss on UK roads because the Japanese firm’s big-selling family SUV offering has been on sale for nearly two decades.
+It comes with plenty of space for families and all the accompanying luggage, smart looks, all the toys and in-car tech you could possibly want, and a range of engines with something to suit most buyers.
 For a lot of people it ticks every box.

 Advertisement - Article continues below

 When it comes to keeping pounds in your pocket there are a couple of concerns.
-The first is fuel economy - while the Qashqai does OK in the wild, it often misses its quoted MPG figures by some distance.
-When it comes to company car users, they can get stung on Benefit-in-Kind tax in the absence of an electric or plug-in hybrid version, which isn’t appealing.
+The first is fuel economy.
+While the Qashqai’s efficiency is reasonable, it often misses its quoted MPG figures by some distance.
+Company car users also can’t benefit from lower Benefit-in-Kind tax in the absence of an electric or plug-in hybrid Qashqai, which isn’t appealing.

 Keep reading to learn about five new alternatives to the Nissan Qashqai, and five used cars that could also take its place.